 Good relationships exist with our local primary schools.
 A wide range of activities take place, helping to build the excitement, reassurance and smooth transition to us in September.
 We visit the primaries regularly and use their information and advice to help inform how students are grouped.

-Each Head of Community is supported by a learning mentor, an administration assistant, academic mentor and the students’ tutors.
-This level of support and guidance is extensive and allows us to know our students as individuals.
+Each Year group is supported by a Progress Year Leader, Assistant Year Leader, Student Support Assistant and the students’ Tutors.
+This level of support and guidance is extensive and allows us to know our students’ progress and support them to maximise their potential.

 Students are placed in a mixed ability tutor group but are taught in classes organised by ability ensuring students receive the level of challenge most suited to their needs.

-At sixteen the majority of our students progress into our Sixth Form, opting to stay with the school because they value the good teaching, support and variety of courses we offer.
+At sixteen our students progress into our Sixth Form, opting to stay with the school, joining Sigma Sixth, because they value the good teaching, support and variety of courses we offer.
 A wide range of ‘A’ Levels, vocational courses and a one year course are on offer.
 Great opportunities exist to work with students in the lower school and to take part in extra curricular activities and trips.

 Sophisticated systems are used to track students’ progress and regular interim reports are issued to parents and carers.

-Senior Leaders, Heads of Community and a team of tutors monitor students’ progress and provide co-ordinated intervention through a range of support systems.
+Senior Leaders, Progress Year Leaders and a team of Tutors monitor students’ progress and provide co-ordinated intervention through a range of support systems.

 Success is recognised and rewarded whether in the classroom or through achievement assemblies.